Communications Society San Francisco

 We formed a local chapter in San Francisco and our officers are:

-Vice-Chair: Alex Matov, PhD, SMIEEE, Founder in Scientific Computing & Cancer Screening, DataSet Analysis
+Chair: Alex Matov, PhD, SMIEEE, Founder in Scientific Computing & Early Detection of Disease, DataSet Analysis

 Below you will find information regarding our next technical meeting:

 Time: 6pm – 8pm (food catering 6-6:45pm, technical presentation 6:45-8pm)

 Location: Spaces Works Levi’s Plaza, 1160 Battery Street East, Suite 100, San Francisco, CA 94111